Gravtas-J/Ollama-Chat/readme.md

-# LLaMA Chat Interface with Streamlit
+# Ollama Chat Interface with Streamlit

 This Python application provides a chat interface powered by the LLaMA model, utilizing Streamlit for the user interface.
 The application makes API calls to a local server hosting the model, allowing users to interact with the AI in real-time.